felpsbueno/guessing-game/README.md

 # guessing-game
-A guessing game inspired by Among Us, and made with python
+A guessing game inspired by Among Us, made for both python and c++ using for function